South Hero’s Old White Meeting House … a bit of local history

 1953-1999: South Hero Town Highway Department modified the first floor to house town trucks.
 Garage bays were cut out of the east wall and lateral structural beams removed from the cuts.
 If you look at the building’s roofline you will notice curved dips directly over the garage bays.
 The siding also curves in reaction to the sagging that happened over the years.
 The flooring on the first level was moved so that vehicles could enter on grade.
 You can still see where it was installed at about 3 feet above ground level.

-1954–today: Granny’s Attic moved to the 2nd floor of the Meeting House from a small cubby on the 2nd floor of the old Community Hall which is now used as the Town Office.
+1954–today: Granny’s Attic moved to the 2nd floor of the Meeting House from the 2nd floor of the old Community Hall which is now used as the Town Office.
 This non-profit volunteer organization donates 100% of their proceeds to local non-profits.

 1999-2018: The South Hero Fire Department used to ground floor of the building to house fire trucks when the Town Highway Department moved to the former Malcolm Allen Garage.